skrey/yellow-extensions/languages/magyar/README.md

-English language 0.6.1
+Hungarian language 0.0.1
 ======================
-English text for Yellow and extensions.
+Hungarian text for Yellow and extensions.

 How do I install this?
 ----------------------